-The NAI Fellows Program, now in it's third year, has 244 Fellows worldwide representing 216 universities and governmental and non-profit research institutions.
-Collectively, the Fellows hold 9,000 issued U.S. patents.
+The NAI Fellows Program has 414 Fellows worldwide representing more than 150 prestigious universities and governmental and non-profit research institutions.
+Collectively, the Fellows hold nearly 14,000 issued U.S. patents.

-Among our Fellows include 40 presidents and senior leadership of research universities and non-profit research institutes, 128 members of the National Academies (NAS, NAE, IOM), 16 inductees of the National Inventors Hall of Fame, 11 recipients of the National Medal of Technology and Innovation, six recipients of the National Medal of Science, 17 Nobel Laureates, nine Lemelson-MIT Prize recipients, 54 AAAS Fellows, among other major awards and distinctions.
+With the induction of the 2014 class, there are now 61 presidents and senior leadership of research universities and non-profit research institutes, 208 members of the other National Academies (NAS, NAE, IOM), 21 inductees of the National Inventors Hall of Fame, 16 recipients of the U.S. National Medal of Technology and Innovation, 10 recipients of the U.S. National Medal of Science, 21 Nobel Laureates, 11 Lemelson-MIT prize recipients, 112 AAAS Fellows, and 62 IEEE Fellows, among other awards and distinctions.

 About the NAI Fellows Program

 Election to NAI Fellow status is a high professional distinction accorded to academic inventors who have demonstrated a highly prolific spirit of innovation in creating or facilitating outstanding inventions that have made a tangible impact on quality of life, economic development, and the welfare of society.